Margaret Danhauser

-Margaret L. "Marnie" Danhauser (June 9, 1921 – January 6, 1987) was a first basewoman who played from 1943 through 1948 in the All-American Girls Professional Baseball League.
+Margaret L. "Marnie" Danhauser (June 9, 1921 – January 6, 1987) was an American first basewoman who played from 1943 through 1948 in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

 Career

 A native of Racine, Wisconsin, Danhauser became the first hometown girl to join the All-American Girls Professional Baseball League.
 Basically a line-drive hitter, she was an accomplished defender at first base during eight seasons and a member of two Championship teams.